nuniniyujin/Smartphone_classifier/README.md

 ## The Forchheim Image Database for Camera Identification in the Wild, 2020
 * [Paper link](https://arxiv.org/pdf/2011.02241.pdf)
 * unofficial pytorch implementation
+* The paper demonstrates the usefulness of FODB(Forchheim Image Databse) for camera identification tasks

 ###Dataset